slugiscool99/pls/README.md

 # pls

-Run AI directly in your shell.
-No bells and whistles.
+Run AI queries directly in your shell using Groq.

 ## Install